Plastic Moulding Process

 Injection Moulding is a growing industry, and demand has been increasing for plastic injection moulders.
 However, despite its importance in the industry, the actual process behind plastic injection moulding is still a mystery to many people.
 This blog post is being written to try and explain the plastic moulding process, from the design to delivery.

-- The mould is clamped into the Clamping Unit of the machine that is appropriate for the product to keep it secure during the plastic injection and cooling.
+This ensures the product is kept secure during the plastic injection and cooling.
 It must be set so that the injection unit, the large drill, can enter.

-If you enjoyed this article, you might like to read our previous articles on ‘The advantages of plastic injection moulding.’
+If you enjoyed this article, you might like to read our previous articles on “The Importance of Plastics in the Modern Day”